-One of the things I missed the most was being able to get all of my favorite Disney snacks.
+One of the things I missed the most was being able to get all of my favorite Disney World snacks.
 Tons of the best Disney World restaurants – both quick-serve and sit-down were closed – are closed, and I really missed all the food.

 That being said, if you don’t really care about the food or you bring in your own food and snacks, this may not be a big deal to you at all.

 One big thing to note is that there are not any true character dining meals happening right now.
 There are a few that have characters that do come near your table like at Be Our Guest restaurant, but it’s definitely not the same hug and greet character experience.

 A couple of other things to note about food changes in general: